mdn/yari/README.md

 all that is needed.
 This build directory is ready to ship to wherever you host your static site.
 Build everything with:

-    make deployment-build
+    yarn deployment-build

-What it does is a mix of `make run-server` and `make run-dev` but without starting a server.
+What it does is a mix of `yarn workspace server start` and `yarn workspace client start` but without starting a server.
 It also, builds a `index.html` file for every document found and processed by the `cli`.
 This whole directory is ready to be uploaded to S3 or Netlify.

 ## Goals and Not-Goals